-Other financial liabilities are initially measured at fair value less directly attributable transaction costs.
+All financial liabilities are classified as measured at amortised cost.
 They are subsequently measured at amortised cost using the effective interest method.
 Interest expense and foreign exchange gains and losses are recognised in profit or loss.

 (iii) Derecognition

 Financial assets